MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ...
 ```

-From the results of this query we can see that most of the elapsed time of the dataflow is caused by the time it takes to maintain the updates in the corresponding arrangements of the dataflow.
+From the results of this query we can see that most of the elapsed time of the dataflow is caused by the time it takes to maintain the updates in one of the arrangements of the dataflow of the materialized view.

-## Why is Materialize unresponsive and where is it currently spending time?
+## Why is Materialize unresponsive or slow?

 A large class of problems can be identified by using [`elapsed_time`](#where-is-materialize-spending-compute-time) to estimate the most expensive dataflows and operators.
 However, `elapsed_time` contains all work since the operator or dataflow was first created.